CraftzAdmin/esp32/Sensors/TEMT6000/README.md

 # TEMT6000 (Breakout Board)

 TEMT6000 is an ambient **ANALOG**  light sensor.
 It is sensitive to visible light much like the human eye and has peak sensitivity at 570 nm.
+To make taking light measurements as easy as possible, this sensor has been designed into a voltage divider circuit.
 The breakout board contains a TEMT6000 in the form of a phototransistor in a small SMD housing with a wide sensitivity angle.
 The output voltage increases with increasing intensity of the incident light.

 The operation for this sensor is very similar to a NPN transistor.
 The 10kOhm shown on the schematics is already present on the breakout board.